-How to Connect GA4 with BigQuery
+How to Link GA4 with BigQuery

-Services like Prys that need access to a Shopify app's GA4 data may only do so through BigQuery.
-Before connecting to Prys, you must connect your GA4 property to BigQuery through Google Cloud.
+Services like Prys that need access to your GA4 data may only do so through BigQuery.

 See Google help post here